yorkolderpeoplesassembly@outlook.com

 Contact us

-If you are an older person and interested in learning more about the work of YOPA and perhaps becoming a member, browse this website, send us an email, or come to one of our Open Meetings.
+If you are an older person and interested in learning more about our work and perhaps becoming a member, browse this website, send us an email, or come to one of our Open Meetings.

 York Older People's Assembly